Creating a Network That Uses a Captive Portal with Self Sign In

 The Venues page is displayed.

-20. Select one or more venues where you want to activate this network by clicking the checkbox next to the Venue column, and then toggle the switch on in the Activated column.
+20. Select one or more venues to activate the network by clicking the checkbox alongside the venue name, and then toggle the switch on in the Activated column.

 The details in the APs, Radios, and Scheduling columns are displayed for all the activated venues.
-By default, this network configuration is applicable for All APs and their applicable radio bands, and is scheduled to be available 24/7.
+By default, this network configuration applies across All APs and their applicable radio bands and is scheduled to be available 24/7.

-1. Click the All APs hyperlink in the APs column or the list of radios in the Radios column of the Venues section on the Create New Network page to configure APs and radio-frequency bands for the selected venue.
+1. Click the All APs hyperlink in the APs column or the list of radios in the Radios column to configure APs and radio-frequency bands for the selected venue.

 The Select APs dialog box is displayed.
 Select one of the following options:

-• All APs: Select All APs to activate this network on all current and future APs in this venue.
+• All APs: Select All APs to activate the network on all current and future APs for this venue.
 Choose a radio band from the drop-down list.
 You can choose one or more of the supported radio bands.

 Select APs

-• Select specific AP groups: Select Select specific AP groups to activate this network on specific AP groups including any AP that is added to the selected AP groups in the future.
+• Select specific AP groups: Select Select specific AP groups to activate the network on specific AP groups, including any AP added to the selected AP groups in the future.
 The APs not assigned to any group option is displayed with a checkbox and a reminder to select an AP Group.

 Click the APs not assigned to any group checkbox; the VLAN and Radio Band options are displayed: